Latest guidance for people with Crohn’s and Colitis on level of risk of complications from COVID-19, and what you should do as a result.

 I have other risk factors which aren’t covered here

 There are many factors which can affect a person’s risk of complications from coronavirus.
-Scientists continue to learn more about these risk factors as more research is conducted.
 We are only able to give information about risks specific to Crohn’s and Colitis, and are not able to say whether your risk category would change based on the below factors.
 It’s best to talk to your GP or healthcare team if you’re worried, and take all possible precautions if you feel you are at high risk.
 Our top tips for going outside may help you feel more confident about leaving home if you are at increased risk.

 Other factors which have been found to increase a person’s risk are: